Updated: Jan 11

 This soup is the creamy warmth you hope for in all good comfort food.
-Imagine a nice warm bowl of it served in your favourite bowl, warming your hands with a slice of crunchy, fresh bread on the side.
+Imagine a nice warm scoop of this soup served in your favourite bowl, warming your hands with a slice of crunchy, fresh bread on the side.
 Perfect by the glow of a warm fire and this luscious, earthy recipe will nourish you to the core.

 WHAT YOU WILL NEED